 The Credit Scores Lenders Use

-On top of that, you likely purchased a generic credit score, one that covers a range of credit products.
-Creditors and lenders use more specific industry credit scores that are customized for the type of credit product you’re applying for.
-For example, auto lenders typically use a credit score that better predict the likelihood that you would default on an auto loan.
+On top of that, you likely purchased a generic credit score that covers a range of credit products.
+Creditors and lenders use more specific industry credit scores customized for the type of credit product you’re applying for.
+For example, auto lenders typically use a credit score that better predicts the likelihood that you would default on an auto loan.
 Mortgage lenders use a score developed specifically for mortgage loans.
-Or, your credit or lender might also use a proprietary credit score that’s developed for use by just that company.
+Your lender also might also use a proprietary credit score that’s developed for use by just that company.

-As a consumer, you don’t have direct access to whichever credit score your lender checks when you make an application.
 The score the lender pulls might differ from the one you used sometimes by several points, possibly enough to disqualify you from the best interest rate or maybe enough to have your application denied.
 When you order your credit report and score from myFICO, you'll receive access to the most widely used FICO industry scores.
 This will give the best idea of what the lender sees when they check your credit score.

-Changes to your credit report might also explain major variations.
+Changes to your credit report also might explain major variations.
 If it’s been several days or weeks since you accessed your credit report, changes in data might lead to updated information.
-If the score you pulled is based on one credit report and the lender’s is based on another, there will be differences due to differences in data between the two reports.
-Or, the score the lender used might be based on all three of your credit reports.
+If the score you pulled is based on one credit report, and the lender’s is based on another, there will be differences due to differences in data between the two reports.
+It's also possible the score the lender is using is based on all three of your credit reports.

-If the lender denies your application or approves you with less favorable terms because of your credit score, then they’re required to send you a copy of that credit score.
+If a lender denies your application or approves you with less favorable terms because of your credit score, it is required to send you a copy of that credit report and score.
 If you’re applying for a mortgage, the lender must provide you with a copy of the credit score used to qualify you for the loan.

 Remember that your credit score is based on your credit report.
 Before applying for a loan, review your credit reports to be sure the data on each of them is accurate.
 Take care of past due balances and errors before you apply for the loan to be sure your credit is in the best shape possible.